iStock_4725677_LARGE.jpg

 Gripping the Knife

-A good grip will give you better control increasing cutting accuracy and speed while preventing slippage and lessening the chances of accidents.
+A good grip will give you better control, increasing cutting accuracy and speed while preventing slippage and lessening the chances of accidents.

 The Guide Hand